AI-Driven Marine Robotics: Emerging Trends in Underwater Perception and Ecosystem Monitoring: Emerging Trends

 The marine biology community's existing practice of point-based sampling, born from the Coral Point Count method~\cite{kohler2006coral}, has given rise to recent advances in weakly supervised learning, creating a rich ecosystem of techniques that extract maximum information from minimal expert input.
 Point-based annotation in the underwater domain typically describes randomly distributed or grid-spaced sparse points which are labeled by marine scientists~\cite{alonso2019coralseg}.
 This differs from standard computer vision domains, where it is common to have large datasets of images labeled with dense pixel-level labels.

 Our recent point label aware superpixel method demonstrated that these sparse expert annotations can be effectively propagated by clustering pixels using learned features while respecting point label constraints, achieving substantial improvements while reducing computational requirements~\cite{raine2022point}.
-This success has inspired even weaker supervision approaches that operate with image-level labels alone—requiring 25 times fewer annotations than patch-level methods~\cite{raine2024image}.
+This success has inspired even weaker supervision approaches that operate with image-level labels alone, requiring 25 times fewer annotations than patch-level methods~\cite{raine2024image}.
 For seagrass meadow monitoring, contrastive pre-training combined with feature similarity has enabled coarse segmentation from image-level supervision, outperforming traditional patch-supervised methods on multi-species classification tasks~\cite{raine2024image}.

 The emergence of foundation models has further transformed this landscape, with DINOv2 features now capable of generating multi-species coral masks without any domain-specific pre-training~\cite{raine2024human}.
-When integrated with human-in-the-loop labeling strategies that leverage expert knowledge strategically, these approaches achieve remarkable efficiency gains~\cite{raine2024human}.
+When integrated with human-in-the-loop labeling strategies that strategically leverage expert knowledge, these approaches achieve remarkable gains in efficiency~\cite{raine2024human}.
+Similarly, \citet{contini2025point} proposed a framework for weakly supervised semantic segmentation of coral reef aerial imagery, based on DINOv2 for generation of coarse spatial predictions and mask refinement with Segment Anything.
 This progression from dense supervision to sparse points to image-level labels, and finally to foundation model-assisted annotation, exemplifies how domain constraints can drive methodological innovation with broad applicability across fields requiring expert knowledge integration.